HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

 - Computing square roots of negative numbers is normally a math error, well-behaved programs shouldn't do that in a loop in their hot code path.
-So the
+So the performance of the error path isn't that important.
-- The square root of a negative number is a NaN, and going back from a NaN to a normal number of a reasonable order of magnitude without breaking the dependency chain is a lot messier than going from a subnormal to a normal number (need to play weird tricks with the exponent bits of the underlying IEEE-754 representation).
+- The square root of a negative number is a NaN, and going back from a NaN to a normal number of a reasonable order of magnitude without breaking the dependency chain is a lot messier than going from a subnormal to a normal number (can't just use a MAX, need to play weird tricks with the exponent bits of the underlying IEEE-754 representation).
-- The negative argument path of the sqrt() function that people actually use is often at least partially handled in software, so getting to the hardware overhead is difficult, and even if we do it won't be representative of typical real-world performance.
+- The negative argument path of the libm `sqrt()` function that people actually use is often at least partially handled in software, so getting to the hardware overhead is difficult, and even if we manage it won't be representative of typical real-world performance.

 ## DIV